Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 She shook her head.
 That seemed to be about all anyone could do for Zane.
 "What does he think he will do?
 Freeze to death?"
 She sighed and shivered.
 Hugh could relate: He’d lived on the Mexican border before being biodroned, and Alaska never felt warm to him even in the height of summer.

 "*We’ll* freeze to death just staying still," he said.
-"Wanna come for a… uh… a walk, I guess?"
+"Wanna come for a... uh... a walk, I guess?"

 "Or roll?" she suggested with a light smile and a quirk of her eyebrow.
 He’d always been in awe of her ability to make light of what had happened to her.